ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm_kerberos.rst

     Test-IsDelegatable -UserName username

-Newer versions of MIT Kerberos have added a configuration ok ``enforce_ok_as_delegate`` in the ``[libdefaults]`` section of the ``krb5.conf`` file.
+Newer versions of MIT Kerberos have added a configuration option ``enforce_ok_as_delegate`` in the ``[libdefaults]`` section of the ``krb5.conf`` file.
 If this option is set to ``true`` delegation will only work if the target server account allows unconstrained delegation.
 To check or set unconstrained delegation on a Windows computer host, you can use the following PowerShell script:

 .. code-block:: powershell